iltommi/qdb-documentation/source/concepts/distribution.rst

 Stabilizing means a node will exchange information with its neighbourgs in order to:

-    * Make sure the neighbours are still up and running
+    * Make sure the neighbors are still up and running
-    * A new node isn't a best neighbourg that the existing ones
+    * A new node isn't a best neighbor that the existing ones

 In a sane, stable cluster, stabilization is extremely short and does not result in any modification.
-However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and adjust the neighourgh information.
+However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and adjust the neighbor information.

 Thus the stabilization time depends on the amount of data to migrate, if any. wrpme is as fast as the underlying architecture permits at migrating data.